stakkr-org/stakkr/README.md

 # Configuration
 Copy the file `conf/compose.ini.tpl` to `conf/compose.ini` and set the right Configuration parameters.

-As that tool has been made to develop for SugarCRM, there are two sample configuration files that could be useful `conf/compose.ini.sugar6` and `conf/compose.ini.sugar7`.

 ## Config Parameters
 Everything should be defined in the `[main]` section. **Don't use double quotes to protect your values.**.
 All values are defined in the compose.ini.tpl.